awsdocs/aws-transfer-user-guide/doc_source/service-managed-users.md

 ## Adding Amazon S3 service\-managed users<a name="add-s3-user"></a>

+**Note**
+ If you want to configure a cross account Amazon S3 bucket, follow the steps mentioned in this Knowledge Center article: [ How do I configure my AWS Transfer Family server to use an Amazon Simple Storage Service bucket that's in another AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/sftp-cross-account-s3-bucket/)\.

 **To add an Amazon S3 service\-managed user to your server**

 1. Open the AWS Transfer Family console at [https://console\.aws\.amazon\.com/transfer/](https://console.aws.amazon.com/transfer/), then select **Servers** from the navigation pane\.